ft-interactive/g-xaxisdate/README.md

 ### Every five years

-From Jan 1 2005 to June 1 2017, with every five years labeled and a minot axis
+From Jan 1 2005 to June 1 2017, with every five years labeled and a minor axis

 ```
 const myXAxis = xaxisDate();//sets up yAxis